-Sarah Jones | chairperson
+Sarah Jones | chair

-After making his way up north from SIT in Invercargill to Otago University to Canterbury then to Wellington and after 12 years in Auckland he finally saw the light and moved back down to the lower South Island and to what he calls the “real New Zealand”.
-He is a qualified Chartered Accountant and married to Lisa who is an Artist and trained secondary school teacher.
+After making his way up north from SIT in Invercargill to Otago University to Canterbury then to Wellington and after 12 years in Auckland, he finally saw the light and moved back down to the lower South Island and to what he calls the “real New Zealand”.
+He is a qualified Chartered Accountant and married to Lisa who is an artist and trained secondary school teacher.
 They have one delightful son called Calder who is loved very much by his parents and extended family.

 I’m married with three boys ranging in ages from primary school to high school.

 I am currently contracted as a Distance Facilitator for Southern Institute of Technology on their Diploma in Hospitality and Tourism Management course.
 The course is run as an extramural or distance learning course which I have been involved with for over a decade.